 WHAT IS SLEEP RESTRICTION?

 It sounds pretty scary to people that are already not sleeping enough, but sleep restriction doesn’t aim to reduce the amount of time that you sleep each night at all.
-What it is actually aiming to do is reduce the amount of time that you spend in bed awake each night.
-For this reason, at the Melbourne Sleep Disorders Centre where I work we call it bed restriction, not sleep restriction.
+What it is actually seeking to do is reduce the amount of time that you spend in bed awake each night.
+For this reason, at the Melbourne Sleep Disorders Centre where I work, we call it bed restriction, not sleep restriction.

 Let’s say that you feel that you need 7 hours of sleep on average, but are currently only getting 6 hours of sleep per night.
-You are wanting to get that extra hour, so you start spending 9 hours in bed instead of your usual 8 hours.
-By doing this, you expect your total sleep time to improve, but instead it stays about the same.
+You want to get that extra hour, so you start spending 9 hours in bed instead of your usual 8 hours.
+By doing this, you expect your total sleep time to improve, but instead, it stays about the same.
 Worse still, you are now spending nearly 3 hours in bed awake each night rather than the 2 hours that you were previously.
 Your sleep efficiency (percentage of time in bed spent sleeping) has decreased from 75% to 66.67% and now the nights seem to be dragging on for ages!

 With sleep restriction what we want to do is the opposite.
-85-90% is considered an ideal sleep efficiency to aim for, so if you are currently sleeping 6 hours per night we would actually want to cut down your time in bed to between 6.5 and 7 hours per night.
-This will make you more tired initially, but very quickly your sleep efficiency would reach the desired 85-90% range, whilst still obtaining 6 hours of sleep per night.
-Even better, you are now only awake for 30-60 minutes in bed per night, rather than 2-3 hours, which will help make the night go quicker and give you a better quality sleep.
+85-90% is considered an ideal sleep efficiency to aim for, so if you are currently sleeping 6 hours per night, we would actually want to cut down your time in bed to between 6.5 and 7 hours per night.
+This will make you more tired initially, but very quickly your sleep efficiency would reach the desired 85-90% range, while still obtaining 6 hours of sleep per night.
+Even better, you are now only awake for 30-60 minutes in bed per night, rather than 2-3 hours, which will help make the night go quicker and give you better quality sleep.